dethslayer999/DoxNation-1.5/README.md

-# DoxNation-1.5
+# DoxNation-1.7
-Download then use command unzip "DoxNation.zip"
+Download then use command unzip "DoxN.zip"
 Then Read Readme.md
 Thanks TeamWicked
 --------------------------------------

-#Changes#
+#Changes# 1.7
 new gui
 color change Red
 remove select other states